Skip to Content

 5. Plumbing Preparations

 Frozen pipes can be a homeowner’s nightmare.
 When water freezes, it expands, and this can cause pipes to burst, leading to costly repairs.
 To prevent this, insulate any exposed pipes in unheated areas of your home, like the basement or garage.
 In extremely cold climates, consider letting a trickle of water run through faucets during the coldest nights to keep the water flowing.
 You should also disconnect and drain garden hoses to prevent damage.
+Plus, it’s a wise idea to get an expert to check out your water heater; water heater replacement might be a good idea if your current unit is old and outdated.
+Not only will a new unit be more efficient, but it’ll probably save you money on electricity as well.

 6. Test Smoke and Carbon Monoxide Detectors